 While this rule might work for some merchants, it's been our experience that there isn't a one-size-fits-all approach to creating risk threshold rules.
 Below, we've outlined some basic recommendations for you to consider when constructing rules, but they’ll still need to be tailored to your business model.

-When reviewing the recommendations below, keep in mind that a business offering subscription-based services has different needs than one that ships physical products, so they’ll likely need different risk threshold rules to help mitigate fraud.
+When reviewing the recommendations below, keep in mind that a business offering subscription-based services has different needs than one that ships physical products, so they’ll likely need different risk threshold rules to help mitigate attacks.
 If you have questions as you set up your own rules, feel free to contact our Support team.

 Setting your rule’s Action to Email will allow you to monitor activity on your account without impacting your customers.
 Once you have verified that the rule works as intended, you can update the Action to Gateway Reject to block any transactions that trigger your rule.